T-Lab/LasRepair/README.md

 `lasrepair.data.corruption.dataset_corrupter` is also retained as a Python utility.
 Its random behavior is unchanged and it does not set a seed.

-## Known Limitations

-- No datasets, model weights, checkpoints, logs, or generated results are included.
-- Full training was not run during repository preparation because it requires a large model, GPU resources, and dataset files.
-- The original `EMCL_v4` convergence calculation can produce an array where scalar formatting/comparison is expected.
-It is preserved rather than silently fixed.
-- The original `--use_weight` option uses `argparse` with `type=bool`, whose command-line parsing may be surprising.
-- `--llm_name` is retained for compatibility but is not consumed by the `EMCL_v4` repair implementation.
-- Optional LLM utilities require external credentials and network access.

 ## License